Applied History Course Development Program

 To be eligible for a grant, a proposed course must meet two tests:

 - The issues to be examined by the course must be current U.S. policy issues or issues which relate to U.S. vital interests.
-These issues must be likely to persist through students' lifetimes, whether they be international or domestic.
+These issues must be likely to endure through students' lifetimes, whether they be international or domestic.

 - In the initial rounds of grants, the course must examine numerous periods in U.S. history (for more details, please refer to FAQs).
 Thus a course on immigration, which explored U.S. policies toward immigration since 1776 would be eligible.
 A course on World War I, in which the final week of the syllabus was entitled “Lessons for the Present,” would not be.

 Applicants must be tenured or tenure-track faculty members.
 They must have received excellent ratings as a teacher in reasonably large courses (40 students minimum).
 The purpose of this initiative is to create a more broadly informed public, so preference is given to faculty at large institutions or those who anticipate substantial enrollments.
 A proposal to create a small graduate seminar, for example, cannot receive support under this program.

-Grants will provide up to $50,000 to cover released faculty time, research assistance, materials, and other typical course preparation costs.
+Grants will provide up to $50,000 in total to cover released faculty time, research assistance, materials, and other typical course preparation costs.
 Overhead costs charges by all levels (university division, department) may not exceed 10%.